zachdaulat/qgis-ttc-delay-choropleth/README.md

-# TTC Delay Rate by Neighbourhood — QGIS Demonstration
+# TTC Delay Rate by Neighbourhood — QGIS + Python Demonstration

 A cartographic demonstration of TTC transit delay patterns across Toronto neighbourhoods, created using QGIS and Python.